AlexAbades/alexabades/README.md

 As a highly optimistic and proactive individual, I approach every challenge with energy and the will to learn new skills.
 I have a deep passion for Artificial Intelligence and innovation and enjoy collaborating with cross-functional teams to achieve shared goals.
 Finally, I thrive in dynamic environments and am always seeking to take on new challenges.</p>

 - 💼 Co-CEO NeoCareU Building a healthcare StartUp
-- 📚 Artificial Intelligence student
+- 📚 MSc Artificial Intelligence at DTU (Denmark Technical University)
 - 📈
 - ❤️
 - 💬 Ask me about anything [here](https://github.com/AlexAbades/alexabades/issues)